raagan-u/docs/docs/developers/contracts/AtomicSwapBTC.md

 The refund mechanism is a critical safety feature in atomic swaps that prevents funds from being locked forever if the swap fails to complete.

 Key concepts in refunding:

-1. Timelock: A waiting period measured in blocks
+- `Timelock`: A waiting period measured in blocks.
-2. Relative time: Measured from when the swap was initiated
+- `Relative time`: Measured from when the swap was initiated.
-3. Initiator authentication: Only the original sender can refund
+- `Initiator authentication`: Only the original sender can refund.

 The refund process involves:

-1. Waiting for the timelock to expire
+- Waiting for the timelock to expire.
-2. Creating a transaction that spends from the HTLC script
+- Creating a transaction that spends from the HTLC script.
-3. Providing proof of being the initiator (signature)
+- Providing proof of being the initiator (signature).

 Let's look at the high-level function: